If you would like to gain a practical understanding of the legal system while in Law School, a judicial externship will give you a front row seat.

 The Court Externship program at McKinney has also arranged externships with many other federal and state judges within and outside Indiana.

-Before registering for a fall judicial externship, you must complete the law school's Judicial Externship/Internship Application (available online in March).
+Before registering for a fall or spring judicial externship, you must complete the law school's Judicial Externship Application.
+Summer externships generally require direct applications to the judge(s).
 For more information, contact Professor Joel Schumm at email@example.com or 317-278-4733.